July 21st, 2019

-I wake overnight to views of the moon reflecting on the lake and sounds of owls training each other on the proper sequence of hooting.
-It is so peaceful.
-But then my minds wonders to what kind of owls they might be.
+I wake overnight to views of the moon reflecting on the lake and the sound of owls training each other the proper sequence of hooting.
+It’s so peaceful.
+But then my mind wonders to what kind of owls they might be.
 They sound like great horned owls but could be anything all the way up here.
 Perhaps my new favorite, the Great Grey Owl.

 We linger a bit longer than normal in the morning, reluctant to say goodby to the lake.
 Then we’re winding in and out valleys, up and over saddles, through high alpine meadows with elk, straight up over giant green hills, sidling along steep mountain faces, poking through forests with huge trees, and bouncing along jeep tracks across the sagebrush plains.
 One thing about the CDT, it’s very diverse throughout the day.

-We get ahead of Sampson on our short-cut but break for lunch as he catches up.
+We get slightly ahead of Samson on our short-cut but break for lunch as he catches up.
 He tells us about another alternate that cuts about 5 miles off the distance for today.
-It is a series of jeep trails that dump out at Deadman Lake, our planned destination.
+It’s a series of jeep trails that dump out at Deadman Lake, our planned destination.
 After searching hard for scant trails and walking broken, uneven surfaces all morning, I am all for the alternate.
 Plus, we meet a NOBO couple who confirm how great it is.

-We walk with Sampson for most of the rest of the day.
+We walk with Samson for most of the rest of the day.
 He is used to hiking alone but is good company.
-We chill on the alternate…mostly, since it still goes over a huge hill to get to the lake.
+We chill on the alternate…mostly, since it still goes over a huge hill on the way to the lake.
 Once there, we have a hard decision.
 We had planned to stay but it is only 4 pm, too early to stop.
 But there is no water for another 15 miles.
 I compromise by making dinner, while swatting at the hordes of flies.
 They make the decision to move on an easy one.
-It’s like the mosquitos went off shift and the flies came on in their place.
+It’s like the mosquitoes went off shift and the flies came on in their place.
 There are also inch worms dropping like rain from the trees and we marvel again at just how many bugs Montana has.
 But not nearly enough dragonflies!

 Upon departing the lake, I jump in with all my clothes and enjoy the cooling effect all the way up the next hill.
 It has been a hot day, cloudless and not much wind.
 We walk for another 4.5 miles, which evens out the miles we saved on the alternate.
 They were our “magic miles” saved, which pale in comparison to the thousands we still have to walk.